 Maturation refers to darkening, thickening, and normalizing of the transplanted hairs.
 When the hairs first penetrate the scalp between the 3rd and 5th month, they are very fine, transparent, short, and wispy.
 This is referred to as an “immature” appearance.
 By the 6th month, the result is considered around 40-50% “matured.”
 At this point, most patients are happy and begin to see a real cosmetic benefit.
 They are cutting, styling, and blending the new transplant with their native hair.
 However, the hair is still quite immature at this point.
 The hairs are still thinner than native scalp hairs, and also appear somewhat “wiry” or “kinky” – a temporary texture change which will normalize.
 While patients are usually very happy by 6 months, they must remember that this is really only the “half way” point when it comes to the overall results.
 Only around 70% of the hairs have penetrated through the scalp, and those that have are thinner and somewhat “frizzy” compared to the rest of the native hair.
 The hairs continue to look somewhat “wiry” and thin through the 8th month.
 Then, between the 9th and 12th month, the hairs begin their final maturation.
 At this point almost all new hairs have “popped” through the scalp, and now the hairs really fully darken, thicken (each shaft becomes “fatter”), and the texture normalizes or “smooths out” to match the rest of the hair.

-For many patients, a hair transplant is fully “grown” at the 12 month mark.
+For many patients, a hair transplant recovery is relatively quick and fully “grown” hair takes place at the 12 month mark.
 100% of the hairs have popped through the scalp and all of these hairs have fully darkened, thickened, and normalized.
 It is important to remember, however, that this timeline is just a rough average.
 Many patients grow quicker, and many also grow slower.
 Just because you find yourself ahead of or behind the curve does not mean your result will be better or worse.
 It just means it may take less or more time to reach its final conclusion.
 All patients have unique physiologies, so all patients will grow differently.
 This is why many hair transplant doctors wait until 18 months to make a final assessment of results.
 A lot of patients truly do see changes up until and even through the 18th month, so do not feel discouraged if your doctor believes you are still “immature” and have room to grow beyond the 12 month mark.
 This is especially true for patients who undergo transplants in the mid-scalp or crown (back) region.
 These areas grow and mature slower than those in the front, and most doctors believe it takes a full 18 months to see the final results in these regions.

 Patients must remember that this is a rough guideline.
 It may be helpful to review as your results unfurl, but it is not a guarantee nor should you compare your progress to it religiously.
-All patients grow differently, and it is the destination and not the journey that matters with hair transplants.
+All patients grow differently, and it is the destination and not the journey that matters with hair transplant results.